ye-guo/ye-guo.github.io/_pages/home.md

 ---
 I am currently an Associate Professor at the Department of Building Environment and Energy Engineering (BEEE), The Hong Kong Polytechnic University.

-My research mainly focuses on i) building energy resources and their interactions with the power grid, ii) electricity markets and new-type electric power systems, and iii) urban integrated energy systems and Energy Internet.
+My research mainly focuses on: i) building energy resources and their interactions with the power grid, ii) electricity markets and new-type electric power systems, and iii) urban integrated energy systems and Energy Internet.

 I have multiple positions available for Ph.D. students in the Sept.
 2026 batch.
 In general, applicants should have the following qualifications: